VivoVinco/Pandas-Python-Library-for-Beginners/README.md

 Task 5: Calculate mean & cumulative sum.
 Determine minimum & maximum values.

 Task 6: String operations such as converting to uppercase letters , lowercase letters, swap case, finding the length of a string, splitting strings and detecting unique values.

-Task 7: Repeating strings and conclusion to project.